hanaanr/hanaanr.github.io/_portfolio/portfolio-3.md

 collection: portfolio
 share: false
 ---
-Evaluated AI deployment options for the Agora Citizen Network, analyzing cost-performance trade-offs across different technical configurations to support informed infrastructure decisions for an open-source civic engagement platform.
+Researched AI (LLM) infrastructure for Agora Citizen Network, a privacy-conscious, open-source platform for depolarizing political discussions.
+Provided cost-performance analysis to help the team make informed technical decisions within budget constraints.​

-Improved transparency and accessibility of digital civic discussions through prompt engineering, optimizing AI-generated summaries and topic labels to make community deliberations more legible and participatory.
+Improved how the platform communicates complex civic discussions to users.
+Tested different AI models and refined prompts to make community deliberations clearer and more accessible (with summaries, topics, labels), helping citizens understand where people agree and disagree on divisive issues.